Kyrie Irving: High school career

-Irving played for Montclair Kimberley Academy in his freshman and sophomore years in high school.
-He averaged 26.5 points, 10.3 assists, 4.8 rebounds, and 3.6 steals and became only the second 1,000 point scorer in the school's history.
-In his sophomore year, he led MKA to its first New Jersey Prep 'B' state title.
-After that year, he transferred to St. Patrick High School because he felt he needed a bigger challenge.
-He had to sit out the first 30 days of St. Patrick's season due to the transfer.
+Irving played for Montclair Kimberley Academy during his freshman and sophomore years in high school.
+Irving averaged 26.5 points, 10.3 assists, 4.8 rebounds, and 3.6 steals and became only the second 1,000 point scorer in the school's history.
+In his sophomore year, Irving led MKA to its first New Jersey Prep 'B' state title.
+After that year, he transferred to St. Patrick High School but had to sit out the first 30 days of the season due to the transfer.
 At St. Patrick, Irving played with Michael Kidd-Gilchrist, who was widely regarded as one of the best players in the class of 2011.

-In his first season, Irving averaged 17.0 points, 5.0 rebounds, 6.0 assists and 2.0 steals per game, and led the team to its third New Jersey Tournament of Champions title in four years.
+In his first season, Irving averaged 17.0 points, 5.0 rebounds, 6.0 assists, and 2.0 steals per game, and led the team to its third New Jersey Tournament of Champions title in four years.
 In August 2009, he led the USA East to the tournament title in the Nike Global Challenge.
-He was the MVP with 21.3 points and 4.3 assists per game.
+Irving was the MVP with 21.3 points and 4.3 assists per game.
 The next year, St. Patrick was banned from the state tournament for holding practice prior to the permitted start of the winter sports season.
-St. Patrick went 24–3 and won the Union County Tournament championship as he finished his senior year with 24.0 points, 5.0 rebounds and 7.0 assists per game.
+St. Patrick went 24–3 and won the Union County Tournament championship as Irving finished his senior year with 24.0 points, 5.0 rebounds and 7.0 assists per game.

 On January 19, 2010, Irving was selected to the 2010 Junior National Select Team.
 The team played at the 2010 Nike Hoop Summit at the Rose Garden in Portland, Oregon, on April 10.
-He was also selected to play in the 2010 McDonald's All-American Game and the 2010 Jordan Brand Classic, where he was named co-MVP with Harrison Barnes.
+He was also selected to play in the 2010 McDonald's All-American Game and the 2010 Jordan Brand Classic, where Irving was named co-MVP with Harrison Barnes.
 In June 2010, Irving was a part of the United States gold medal-winning team at the FIBA Americas Under-18 Championship.

 College career

 Irving committed to Duke on October 22, 2009, in a television broadcast on ESPNU.
-Irving played with the Blue Devils during the 2010–2011 basketball season under the guidance of head coach Mike Krzyzewski.
-Through the first eight games of the season, he averaged 17.4 points per game on 53.2% shooting, 5.1 assists, 3.8 rebounds and 1.5 steals.
+He played with the Blue Devils during the 2010–2011 basketball season under the guidance of head coach Mike Krzyzewski.
+Through the first eight games of the season, Irving averaged 17.4 points per game on 53.2% shooting, 5.1 assists, 3.8 rebounds and 1.5 steals.

-Irving was a strong contender for NCAA Freshman of the Year until he suffered a severe ligament injury in his right big toe during the ninth game of the season.
-On March 17, the day before Duke played Hampton in the first round of the NCAA tournament, he returned for his first game since his injury.
+Irving was a strong contender for NCAA Freshman of the Year until suffering an injury to his right big toe during the ninth game of the season.
+On March 17, the day before Duke played Hampton in the first round of the NCAA tournament, Irving returned for his first game since his injury.

 Duke advanced to the Sweet Sixteen of the NCAA Tournament but fell to Arizona.
 Irving scored 28 points in what turned out to be his last game for Duke.